How to Spot Dangerous Dogs

 How to Identify Dangerous Dogs

 One must be aware that not all dogs will show warning signs before becoming aggressive.
 Some dogs will react to a perceived threat or annoyance without giving you a chance to retract first.
 The most common signs that a dog is about to attack are growling, snarling, and snapping.
 If a dog growls at you, the sensible thing to do is get away from the animal.
-Other things to be aware of is an aggressive dog will stand tall, and will often exhibit its tail and ears in the erect position.
-Some breeds are known to be statistically more likely to show aggressive behavior including the pit bull, the rottweiler, and the German shepherd.
+Another thing to be aware of is an aggressive dog will stand tall.
+And, the dog will often exhibit its tail and ears in the erect position.
+Some breeds are famous for being statistically more likely to show aggressive behavior.
+Some of them include the pit bull, the rottweiler, and the German shepherd.

 Knowing What to Expect

 The average dog bite-related hospital stay costs upwards of $18,000 but dog bite attorneys can often get that money reimbursed and paid by the owner of the vicious dog.
 In fact, the average cost per claim has steadily risen, reaching a 90 percent increase from 2007 up to now.
 Not surprisingly, over a third of the liability claims paid by homeowners have been related to injuries caused by their dogs.
 This totals the staggering figure of over 700 million dollars.